justinchoi001/LESA-Tests/patcher-portal/src/Patcher Portal - Fix Packs.markdown

 * Patcher Portal credentials

 ####Description: ####
 This test is designed to have the user create a fix pack to be released.
-Users must connect to the Patcher Staging site through a VPN.

 #### Road Map: ####
 1. [Create A Fix](#CreateAFix)